Imprecise Markov Semigroups and their Ergodicity: Background Notions

 for a smooth ($\mathcal{C}^\infty$) functions $\Psi:\mathbb{R}^k \rightarrow \mathbb{R}$ such that $\Psi(0)=0$, and $f_1,\ldots,f_k\in\mathcal{A}_0$.
 Hence $L$ too satisfies the diffusion property as we introduced it in Definition \ref{diffusion}. \item[(DMT6)] For the operator L defined in (DMT5), $L(\mathcal{A}_0) \subset \mathcal{A}_0$, i.e. $Lf\in\mathcal{A}_0$, for all $f\in\mathcal{A}_0$. \item[(DMT7)] The domain $\mathcal{D}(L)$ of the operator $L$ is defined as the set of $f\in\mathcal{D}(\mathcal{E})$ for which there exists a finite constant $C(f)$ such that, for any $g\in \mathcal{D}(\mathcal{E})$,

 On $\mathcal{D}(L)$, $L$ is extended via the integration by parts formula for every $g\in \mathcal{D}(\mathcal{E})$. \item[(DMT8)] For every $f\in\mathcal{A}_0$, $\int_E Lf \text{d}\mu=0$. \item[(DMT9)] The semigroup $\mathbf{P}=(P_t)_{t \geq 0}$ is the symmetric semigroup with infinitesimal generator $L$ defined on its domain $\mathcal{D}(L)$.
 In general, it is sub-Markov, that is, $P_t(\mathbbm{1})\leq \mathbbm{1}$, for all $t \geq 0$, where $\mathbbm{1}$ is the constant function equal to $1$.
 For it to be Markov, $P_t(\mathbbm{1})=\mathbbm{1}$ must hold for all $t \geq 0$.
-Moreover, $\mathcal{A}_0$ is not necessarily dense in the domain $\mathcal{D}(L)$ with respect to the domain norm $\| f\|_{\mathcal{D}(L)}= [\|f\|_2^2 + \|Lf\|_2^2]^{1/2}$.
+Moreover, $\mathcal{A}_0$ is not necessarily dense in the domain $\mathcal{D}(L)$ with respect to the domain norm $\| f\|_{\mathcal{D}(L)}= [\|f\|_2^2 + \|Lf\|_2^2]^{1/2} \equiv \|f\|_{\mathbb L^2(\mu)}+\| L f\|_{\mathbb L^2(\mu)}$.
 By (DMT8), we have that $\mu$ is invariant for $\mathbf{P}$.
 In addition, from the symmetry of $\Gamma$ we have that $\mu$ is reversible for $\mathbf{P}$. \end{itemize} \end{definition}

 Given Definition \ref{diff-mark-trip}, we see how $L$ is a second order differential operator, $\Gamma$ is a first order operator in each of its arguments, and $\Gamma_2$ (see Definition \ref{iter-cdc}) is a second order differential in each of its arguments.
-We now present the imprecise version of a diffusion Markov triple, which is the main object of interest in the present section.